muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T51)
-- Improved: added option to map to TTS to clear prior TTS messages when executed.
-This won't stop TTS in progress but will remove queued TTS items.
+- Improved: added option to map to TTS to clear any prior queued TTS messages when executed.
+This won't stop TTS in progress but will remove queued TTS items when enabled.
 TTS takes time to "speak", so inbound TTS requests get stored in a queue.
+This can cause significant lag by some actions as many triggers may have occurred while the TTS was speaking.
 - Improved: added hints to container and actions.
-Clicking on these help buttons will display information about the action or the container.
+Clicking on these help buttons will display information about the action or the container does.
+- Improved: TempoEx gains a new double tap mode.
+TempoEx will thus have three modes:
+	+ short button trigger (input held a short time)
+	+ long button trigger (input held a long time)
+	+ double tap button trigger (input double tapped in a short time) Behavior change: TempoEx can only trigger items on release.
+The reason is it cannot distinguish between single, double or long hold until the input is released.
+Warning: delays need to make sense, so double click should be shorter than long.
 - Fix: SmartToggle container exception on profile start.
-- Fix: more hardening for QT C++ garbage collection sync issues with dynamic UI elements.
+- Fix: additional hardening for QT C++ garbage collection sync issues with dynamic UI elements in GatedAxis
+- Fix: blank entries in chain and tempoEx containers

 ### (m76T50)
 - Fix: OSC parameterized output to SimConnect calculated value expressions (see MSFS channel for setup instructions).
 This resolves an issue where the parameter was ignored due to GremlinEx API changes.